This article explains how to add a free Let's Encrypt SSL certificate to your domain.

 Before adding the certificate

-Make sure your DNS points to DreamHost.
-This means that your Nameservers should be pointed to DreamHost, or your A records should be pointed to your domain's IP address (assuming your Nameservers are at a different company).
+Before you begin to add the certificate, make sure your domain is Fully Hosted and the DNS of your domain is already pointing to DreamHost.
+This means that either your Nameservers should be pointed to DreamHost, or your A records (www and non-www record) should be pointed to your domain's IP address (assuming your Nameservers are at a different company).

-This is because 'Let's Encrypt' adds a .well_known/ folder to your site to authenticate the certificate.
-If your site's DNS is not resolving to DreamHost, the certificate cannot create this folder and authenticate.
+This is because 'Let's Encrypt' adds a .well_known/ directory to your site to authenticate the certificate.
+If your site's DNS is not resolving to a Fully Hosted domain at DreamHost, the certificate cannot create this folder to authenticate and your panel will display the following:

 Additionally, certain .htaccess rules such as IP blocking, rewrite rules, and password protection may cause the installation to fail.
 To play it safe, rename your .htaccess file (to something like .htaccess_OFF) in order to turn it off temporarily.
 Then, install the certificate.
 Once installed, you can rename the file back to .htaccess.